ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 The different approaches to scalable reference counting rely on the insight that the observed reference count can safely be different from the "true" reference count if we can safely handle zero detection correctly.
-Although there are many approaches to this in the literature [...], the ones I consider most interesting are Linux's percpu refcount and Refcache.
+Although there are other approaches to this in the literature \[Ellen07\], the ones I consider most interesting are Linux's percpu refcount \[Corbet13\] and Refcache \[Clem13\].
 The former is a per-cpu counter that degrades to a traditional atomically updated reference count when the initial reference holder "kills" the perpcpu refcount.
 This is simple and, if the life cycle of the object closely mirrors that of the initial reference holder, can be extremely lightweight.
 It does not work well if the